PeterNaydenov/dt-toolbox/README.md

 2. Select!
 Without selection, dt-toolbox will return an empty object.
 Selection respresents the information that should be extracted from the data.
 Result of selectors is accumulative.
 Filters will be applied to already selected data.

-3. Spread the result.
+3. Spread/Export the result.
 Create new data structure according selection and provide it in required data-type.

 DT Toolbox supports chaining syntax and is that simple.
 Let's see some examples...